KuchP/Python-Matplotlib---Coffee-Market-Project/README.md

 _Problem statement:_

-I am seeking detailed information on the global coffee market, including current trends, major players, and pricing dynamics, to identify new opportunities in this rapidly growing industry.
+I am seeking detailed information on the global coffee market, including trends, major players, and pricing dynamics, to identify new opportunities and differances in this rapidly growing industry.

 ### Data pre-processing:
 This section describes the pre-processing steps that were applied to the dataset used in this project.
 The dataset was initially set up without any missing values (NAs) present.
 However, some small pre-processing was still required to prepare the data for analysis.